bitrise-io/devcenter/_articles/en/reviews/build-trigger-api-draft.md

 ### Workflow to be used for the build

-By default the workflow for your build will be selected based on the `build_params` and your app's [Trigger Map](/webhooks/trigger-map/).
-This is the same as how [Webhooks](/webhooks/) select the workflow for the build automatically (based on the _Trigger Map_), and how you can define separate Workflows for separate branches, tags or pull requests without the need to specify the workflow manually for every build.
+By default the workflow for your build will be selected based on the content of `build_params` and your app's [Trigger Map](/webhooks/trigger-map/).
+This is the same as how [Webhooks](/webhooks/) select the workflow for the build automatically, based on the Trigger Map.

 With the Trigger API you can however **overwrite** this selection and specify exactly which Workflow you want to use.